Joseph Paxton

-Sir Joseph Paxton (3 August 1803 – 8 June 1865) was an English gardener, architect, engineer and Member of Parliament, best known for designing the Crystal Palace and for cultivating the Cavendish banana, the most consumed banana in the Western world.
+Sir Joseph Paxton (3 August 1803 – 8 June 1865) was an English gardener, architect, engineer and Liberal Member of Parliament.
+He is best known for designing the Crystal Palace, which was built in Hyde Park, London to house the Great Exhibition of 1851, the first world's fair, great public parks such as Birkenhead Park, and for cultivating the Cavendish banana, the most consumed banana in the Western world.

 Early life

 Paxton was born in 1803, the seventh son of a farming family, in Milton Bryan, Bedfordshire.
 Some references, incorrectly, list his birth year as 1801.
 This is, as he admitted in later life, a result of misinformation he provided in his teens, which enabled him to enrol at Chiswick Gardens.
 He became a garden boy at the age of fifteen for Sir Gregory Osborne Page-Turner at Battlesden Park, near Woburn.
 After several moves, he obtained a position in 1823 at the Horticultural Society's Chiswick Gardens.

 Chatsworth

 The Horticultural Society's gardens were close to the gardens of William Cavendish, 6th Duke of Devonshire, at Chiswick House.
 The duke met the young gardener as he strolled in his gardens and became impressed with his skill and enthusiasm.
 He offered the 20-year-old Paxton the position of head gardener at Chatsworth, which was considered one of the finest landscaped gardens of the time.

 Although the duke was in Russia, Paxton set off for Chatsworth on the Chesterfield coach arriving at Chatsworth at half past four in the morning.
 By his own account he had explored the gardens after scaling the kitchen garden wall, set the staff to work, eaten breakfast with the housekeeper and met his future wife, Sarah Bown, the housekeeper's niece, completing his first morning's work before nine o'clock.
 He married Bown in 1827, and she proved capable of managing his affairs, leaving him free to pursue his ideas.

 He enjoyed a friendly relationship with his employer who recognised his diverse talents and facilitated his rise to prominence.

 One of Paxton's first projects was to redesign the garden around the new north wing of the house and expand Chatsworth's collection of conifers into a 40 acre arboretum which still exists.
 He became skilled at moving mature trees.
 The largest, weighing about eight tons, was moved from Kedleston Road in Derby.
 Among several other large projects at Chatsworth were the rock garden, the Emperor Fountain, and rebuilding Edensor village.
 The Emperor Fountain was built in 1844; it was twice the height of Nelson's Column and required the creation of a feeder lake on the hill above the gardens necessitating the excavation of 100000 yd3 of earth.